thousandbrainsproject/tbp.monty/docs/contributing/large-language-model-use.md

 - See the advice under [Writing RFCs](#writing-rfcs) for suggestions about when LLMs can be useful "tutors" when exploring a topic.

 ## Productivity Tools
 - Please note that the above guidance does not apply to productivity tools such as grammar checkers, which we understand you might find helpful in copy-editing text in RFCs and forum posts.
-If you need to use a more advanced AI tool for a specific reason (speech-to-text, etc.), we simply ask that you keep the concerns in this RFC in mind.
+If you need to use a more advanced AI tool for a specific reason (speech-to-text, etc.), we simply ask that you keep the concerns of this document in mind.